SIT60316 – Advanced Diploma of Hospitality Management

-Issuing of your Certificate and or Statement of Attainment occurs within 30 days of your last unit being deemed competent, however, this may be delayed in the event that you have not provided your Unique Student Identifier (USI) or you have any outstanding fees.
+Issuing of your Certificate and or Statement of Attainment occurs within 30 days of your last unit being deemed competent, however, this may be delayed in the event that you have not provided your Unique Student Identifier (USI) or you have any outstanding fees not finalized.

 16 core unit + 17 elective units

-The following list of units of competency have been selected as being an appropriate combination and suitable for industry required outcomes.
+The following lists of units of competency have been selected as being an appropriate combination and suitable for industry required outcomes.

 BSBDIV501 – Manage diversity in the workplace